-I grew up on moose meat, and the yearly fall hunt was as important as most city folk consider their tax refunds if they are so lucky.
-I’ve known the scent and feeling of hunting, of knowing what walked before you by the steam off bear scat, or the water running down in moose tracks.
+I grew up on moose meat, and the yearly fall hunt was as important as most city people consider their tax refunds if they are so lucky.
+I’ve known the scent and feel of the hunt, of knowing what walked before you by the steam off bear scat, or the water running down in moose tracks.
 I know what it means and feels to have a direct connection to the cycle of the land around you.

 Seeing the blossoms of huckleberries and knowing that if it is a rainy year, you might not get many because it is too cold for bee’s to pollinate.
 Knowing that bear use the same paths, sometimes for generations.That the bigger and higher the muskrats build their winter dens is a direct reflection of how hard that winter will be.
 That often nature is as scared of you, as you are of it.
 We are intruders to their world… they are not intruders in ours.

-I love this province, as much as I love my four children.
+I love this province, as much as I love my children.

-It might sound corny to those who’ve grown up in the city, but I am as connected to this land by birthright as some are by status.
+It might sound corny to those who’ve grown up in the city, but I am as connected to this land by birth as some are by status.

 I have felt it, tasted it, lived in harmony with it and shared the bounty in a reciprocal manner.
 Had I known as a child, what a gift my parents were giving me, I would have been much more appreciative.
 What I took for granted growing up, people are paying money for to experience now.
 Hunting, fishing, berry picking… you can pay for it… it’s so crazy to me … you can pay to connect with something real… or you can, as I have and many others still do… live it.